THE OTHER WORLD WE LIVE IN

 My intention here is to convey the reality of a world we also live in, but one that our senses rarely perceive, and that our celebrated scientific outlook can often not even imagine.
 But it is a world that is real like mountains and stars are real.
 In fact, it is even more solid than the proud stone of the Rocky Mountains, or the shining stars in the firmament.
 Spiritual reality is as real as it gets.

 This does not mean, of course, that the material cosmos is unreal – far from it.
-The gnostic temptation of demoting material reality always lies in wait when we get into the business of emphasizing spiritual matters.
-But God willed the creation of matter and destined it to a future glorification we can now hardly imagine.
-In earlier, non-materialistic times, when people opened their eyes upon the world of nature and the stars above us, their gaze reached further than ours.
-They saw how the spiritual and material worlds interpenetrate, cooperating in a revelation that surpasses even the glories possible to an exclusively spiritual universe.
+Nonetheless, the gnostic temptation of demoting material reality always lies in wait when we emphasize spiritual matters.
+But God positively willed the creation of matter; he destined all its mass and energy, along with the angels and our troubled human race, to a shared future of glory.
+Our problem is trying to keep all three components of creation in mind.
+We tend to waver between two false absolutes: a purely spiritual world or a purely material one.
+In earlier times, when people opened their eyes upon the world of nature and the stars above us, their gaze reached further than ours.
+They saw how the spiritual and material worlds interpenetrate, cooperating in a revelation in which our own composite human nature becomes, in the words of Thomas Aquinas, the mirabilis connexio (the amazing link), connecting matter and spirit into a perfected mirror of the Triune God.

-They not only detected the hand of a remote God who created these wonders and sent them into being, but also the unmistakable signs of a world of pure created spirits, powerfully present within the concrete mysteries of nature.
-The angels almost seemed to wink at us as they mediated between the Almighty and those of us in the corporeal world.
+That is to say, they not only detected the hand of a Creator God who made all these material wonders and sent them into being, but also the unmistakable signs of a world of pure created spirits, powerfully present within the concrete mysteries of nature.
+The angels almost seemed to wink at them as they mediated between the Almighty and those of us in the corporeal world.
 Our fellow humans of yesteryear would have regarded the arrogant eyes of the secular know-it-alls of today as blind, seeing only two dimensions when there are three (or even more).
 They would have held our quantified scientific interpretation of nature to be not only partial, but even partisan.
-The scientists poring over these measurements would have seemed to them like someone staring at a musical score, but unable to hear the music it represents.
+The scientists poring over these measurements would have seemed to them like someone staring at a musical score, and not only unable to hear the music, but declaring it to be a medieval superstition.

 Most of our languages, modern and classic, refer to spirits using the metaphor of air, wind or breath.
 Air is invisible, and yet it gives life; air is seemingly weak, and yet hurricanes and tornados are among the most violent of nature’s outbursts.
 The fact is that spirits are not just ideas or values floating in some imagined stratosphere.
 Spirit is simply the most ontologically dense and operationally intense of all the varieties of being.

-Personhood exists in three irreducible forms: divine, angelic and human.
-Furthermore, personal reality is, according to Thomas Aquinas, “the most perfect of all that exists in nature” (perfectissimum in tota natura).
+In the abrahamic traditions, personhood exists in three irreducible forms: divine, angelic and human.
+Furthermore, personal reality is, again according to Thomas Aquinas, “the most perfect of all that exists in nature” (perfectissimum in tota natura).
 When we insist today on the “dignity of the human person,” we are simply acknowledging this perfection in the only persons we have direct, palpable contact with: ourselves.
 But it applies at least equally to the angels, and of course immeasurably more to God.

 In saner times the existence of personal, spiritual beings would have been among the common-sense coordinates of all intelligent earthlings.
 The doubters would have been the oddballs.
 In fact, in those days, after a long conversation with Mr. Fry, someone may well have walked away and commented on how polite and witty the comedian was, but then lowered their voice and whispered, as if revealing a dark secret: “…but the poor man does not even believe in angels!”